 In the cases of anti-competitive conduct, the CCI can impose a penalty that cannot be more than 10% of the average turnover of the contravening entity for the previous three financial years.
 In the cases of cartels, the CCI can impose a penalty of up to three times the profit of the contravening enterprise or 10 % of the turnover of the contravening enterprise, for each year of the continuance of the cartel, whichever is greater, and the directors and other employees of the contravening enterprise if found responsible, can also be held liable for a penalty under the Act.

-As far as the evidences are concerned, for proving a cartel has happened, it has been held by the CCI that an economic crisis arising out of a cartel is of utmost importance to issue sanctions against it, mere agreement by itself cannot be the basis of a cartel prosecution.
-There are numerous cases that have shown that CCI not only relies on direct and indirect evidences but also economic analysis breakdown and investigation to prosecute a cartel.
+As far as the pieces of evidence are concerned, for proving a cartel has happened, it has been held by the CCI that an economic crisis arising out of a cartel is of utmost importance to issue sanctions against it, mere agreement by itself cannot be the basis of a cartel prosecution.
+There are numerous cases that have shown that CCI not only relies on direct and indirect shreds of evidence but also economic analysis breakdown and investigation to prosecute a cartel.
 Anti-competitive agreements do not have any criminal liability in India, but on the contrary, criminal sanctions can be issued for non-compliance with the orders of the CCI or the NCLAT.

 In the absence of the above mentioned unaddressed aspects that cause setbacks to the entities, CCI has been hasty to presume the existence of an agreement that has adverse effects on the competition, where such arguments will questionably take centre stage during the adjudication.
 CCI’s quick disposals of cases are likely to lead to inadvertent consequences and cause accidental damage.
 Therefore, India’s Competitive Jurisprudence is in the need of developing a more economic approach.